-Research is an important driving force for the University of Vienna.
-It inspires high-quality teaching, enables technological and social innovation and requires constant critical reflection on generally accepted knowledge.
-The University of Vienna is a research university with a high international profile.
+Research represents a key driving force for the further development of the University of Vienna.
+It inspires high-quality teaching, enables technological and social innovation and leads to constant critical reflection on generally accepted knowledge.
+Research at the University of Vienna has an excellent international reputation in many areas.
+Both research and education are international.

 The research profile of the University of Vienna is characterised by interdisciplinary cooperation based on high-quality disciplinary research.
 Interdisciplinarity only has high innovation potential where it is based on excellent disciplinary research and at the same time goes beyond and newly defines the boundaries of academic fields and disciplines.
 The academic focuses of recent years are being continued and new elements will be added, e.g. the promotion of interdisciplinary research via the tool of research platforms and the establishment of inter-university research clusters.